What is the Information Publication Scheme

 Contact us about FOI or IPS

 The NDIA is required under section 8(2)(i) of the FOI Act to publish contact details of an officer (or officers) who can be contacted about access to the NDIA’s information under the FOI Act.
-You can find this information on our Freedom of Information page.
+You can find this information on our freedom of information page.

 The NDIA also welcomes any comments from the public about its IPS entry.
 Please contact us at [email protected] if you have any comments or questions about our IPS entry.